House Oversight Chair Comer quietly subpoenas bank records for Hunter Biden business associates | KRDO

 The subpoena specifically targets US citizen John Robinson "Rob" Walker and other associates of President Joe Biden's son, Hunter, who formed a "a joint venture" with executives of CEFC China Energy, a now-bankrupt Chinese energy conglomerate, according to the letter.

-CNN has reached out to Bank of America for comment.
+Bank of America declined to comment.
 CNN has also reached out to an email associated with Walker.

 The sweeping subpoena marks an escalation in Comer's investigation into the Biden family's business dealings.
 The Kentucky Republican has said accessing financial information for the Biden family and its business associates is a top priority as he seeks to investigate alleged influence peddling, particularly surrounding any of the family's foreign business deals.
 The president has denied any involvement in his son's overseas business dealings.